-Whilst central Cardiff has plenty of pubs to head to, sometimes we crave something a little closer to home, a little more cosy and a little less full of everyone else.
-Here we've rounded up the pubs the locals love - off the beaten track, full of regulars, quiz nights and proper pub food.
+Cardiff has plenty of pubs to head to, but sometimes we crave something close to home, cosy and a little less full of the tourists.
+Here, we've rounded up the pubs the locals love - off the beaten track, full of regulars, quiz nights and proper pub food.
+Just don't tell the locals we told you...

 The Packet is perennially popular with the locals in Tiger Bay and it’s not just because of its beautiful stained-glass windows.
 Cardiff Bay’s awash with identikit bars and restaurants so this charming little pub stands out from the crowd.
 It’s named after the packet ships that carried mail to and from British outposts and has been part of Cardiff Bay's history since 1864.
 The pub was originally a hotel for sailors visiting the docks and has kept some of its nautical features.
 Good for a couple of after-work drinks or a proper booze-up, there’s often live music and karaoke, too.